TihomirShterev/Sofia-No-Broker-Rentals/README.md

 user
 .post /register - register new user
-.get /profile - get user info (accessible only by logged in user) .post /logout - logout user (accessible only by logged in user) .post /login - login user
+.get /profile - get user info (accessible only by logged in user) .get /logout - logout user (accessible only by logged in user) .post /login - login user

 item